New Players Guide to Conqueror's Blade

-My advice to you us use this time to unlock seasonal challenges.
-You can access seasonal challenges by pressing F5, then click on "Season Challenges", then in the top right click the switch seasons icon and select the season you wish to unlock.
+My advice to you is to use this time to unlock seasonal challenges.
+You can access seasonal challenges by pressing F5, then clicking on "Season Challenges", then in the top right click the switch seasons icon and select the season you wish to unlock.
 Once you have it selected click the "Start Seasonal Challenge" button at the bottom to set the season as your active season.
 Next, complete the seasonal challenges to unlock the desired units.
 This will be vastly easier pre-100 than after 100 so stay focused on getting those units unlocked.

 Unit Plan for the first 100 Levels